Student Spotlight: Jessica LaPlante

 In 2011, LaPlante received the prestigious Jack Kent Cooke Foundation Undergraduate Transfer Scholarship, the largest private scholarship for two-year and community college transfer students.
 She was one of 63 students nationwide to receive the scholarship and the fifth COD recipient in the school’s history.
 The scholarship consists of $30,000 annually to cover educational expenses – including tuition, room and board, books, and fees – for the final two or three years as the student completes a bachelor’s degree.

 LaPlante transferred to the University of Illinois and earned her bachelor’s degree in Philosophy, graduating magna cum laude and with highest distinction.
-She currently is in the University of Illinois at Chicago’s doctoral program in Philosophy, having received the Jack Kent Cooke Foundation’s Continuing Scholar Graduate Award that provides up to $50,000 for the first three years of graduate study.
+She then completed a master's program at the University of Illinois at Chicago, having received the Jack Kent Cooke Foundation’s Continuing Scholar Graduate Award that provides up to $50,000 for the first three years of graduate study.